R 7 (Kosovo)

-The motorway constitute part of a larger corridor connecting the Albanian Adriatic Sea Coast in the southeast across the Albanian Alps in the northeast of Albania with Kosovo in the southwest.
+The motorway constitutes part of a larger corridor connecting the Albanian Adriatic Sea Coast in the southeast across the Albanian Alps in the northeast of Albania with Kosovo in the southwest.
 As portion of the European routes E60, E80 and E851, it will be part of the Pan-European Corridor X. It is named in honour of the Albanian politician, activist and former President of Kosovo, Ibrahim Rugova.

 The significance of the Albania-Kosovo motorway is reflected through its positive economic and cultural impact on the towns and cities within both countries it connects as well as its importance to economy of Kosovo.
 The construction of the motorway has rapidly increased as well as the level of transport in both countries.

 As part of the European route E851, it is the first motorway constructed in Kosovo linking the Albania border at the village of Vërmica with the capital Pristina.
 Construction of the motorway started in April 2010.
-It was finished in 2013 with the Vërmica-Pristina segment ending in Ðurđica at the M9.
+It was finished in 2013 with the Vërmica-Pristina segment ending in Gjurgjica at the M9.
 The highway is seen as part of the larger Vërmica-Merdare corridor ending at the Merdare border crossing with Serbia in eastern Kosovo.
 R 7 is 101 km long at a cost of €824 million.
 This highway, along with the A1 Motorway in Albania, have set the travel time from Pristina to Tirana to 3 hours.
 Once the remaining E80 Pristina-Merdare section project will be finalized and completed, the motorway will link Kosovo through the present E80 highway with the Pan-European corridor X (E75) near Niš.

 Description

 The R 7 Motorway represent a major southwest–northeast motorway in Kosovo connecting the Albanian Adriatic Sea Coast in the southwest across the Albanian Alps to Kosovo.
-It constitute part of the European route E851 starting from Montenegro across Albania to Pristina, the European route E65 starting from Sweden to Greece and the European route E80 starting from Portugal to Turkey.
+It constitutes part of the European route E851 starting from Montenegro across Albania to Pristina, the European route E65 starting from Sweden to Greece and the European route E80 starting from Portugal to Turkey.

 The motorway can be broadly categorised into two sections namely the southwestern section, from Morinë to Pristina, and the northeastern section, from Pristina to Merdare, respectively.
 The southwestern section is largely completed while the northeastern section is currently under construction.
 When the northeastern section will be completed, the motorway will be part of the Pan-European Corridor X connecting Durrës in Albania with Niš in Serbia.

 The motorway spans 129.8 km between Vërmica at the border crossing with Albania and Pristina.
 The route serves Prizren via M25 and Malisheva, Fushë Kosova and Pristina via M9.